 My husband showed me an interview of Tiger Woods He said he didn’t play well because he couldn't "activate his glutes".
 Does that sound familiar?
-When I drive, I can hear Grace's voice saying "activate your glutes!
+When I drive the golf club, I can hear Grace's voice saying "activate your glutes!

 Before yoga, I don't even understand how one can activate a muscle.
 What do you mean?
 I walk, jump, run!
 I don't activate anything!
 Now I can occasionally call on my glutes to stabilize my lower body throughout my swing.